-In an effort to accommodate our members who need a safe place for their school-age child(ren) to go when schools are closed due to the weather, the YMCA of Greater Cleveland will offer Winter Chill Days during the week from 7:30 am to 6pm at select branches.
+In an effort to accommodate our members who need a safe place for their school-age child(ren) to go when schools are closed due to the weather, the YMCA of Greater Cleveland will offer Winter Chill Days during the week from 7:30 am to 6pm at select participating branches/locations.
 This service is available to all YMCA Full-Facility and Program Members.
 Your child will be actively engaged in arts, crafts and other fun activities.
-Children must be school-age \5-12 (\currently attending kindergarten)
+Children must be school-age 5-12 (currently attending kindergarten)